ssndhu01/videoDrill/README.md

 ## Assumptions & Considerations
 Currently considered Django admin panel to Token generation and configuration managements.
 <br>Stored API token in plain format.
 Hashing to be implemented for security purposes.
+<br>Current implementation considers sync processing for all APIs.
+Didn't considered parallel and async processing for Merge/Trim.
+Current implementation will result into higher response time for Merge and Trim API Requests.
 <br>Considered Min and Max duration can be between 1 to 300 seconds.
 Changable in settings.py
 <br>Considered Maximum size can be below 50MB.
 Can be changed in settings.py.